The faceless untouchables who took away NYS billions

-The wife of a vocal MP from Kiambu, the uncle and nephew of a powerful politician in government and children of an equally powerful Jubilee politician are among the faceless individuals whose companies received billions of shillings in questionable payments from the besieged National Youth Service (NYS).
+Nairobi, Kenya: They say avarice and power are joined in the hip; and so it is with the National Youth Service Scandal, as we found out.

-Some of the companies suspected of having links to powerful politicians that did business with NYS include five firms (names in our possession) which received the biggest payments.
+Our investigation shows that close relatives of powerful politicians are among faceless individuals whose companies received billions of shillings in questionable payments from the besieged NYS.

 ALSO READ: Punish graft suspects, Gideon tells President